PuneetSivananda/ytube-projects/README.md

 - Create a CLI app to replace Fastqc

+- Pivot from a full fledged cli app to a parsing toolset for the fastqc generated file.

 - Explore CLI in golang
 - Explore templating in golang
 - Explore generate static site content in golang